0xTaoDev/Wallet-Trades-Tracker/README.md

     <img src="images/image2.png"/>
 </p>

-## License
+## License 🧾

 This project is licensed under the MIT license.
-Feel free to edit and distribute this template as you like.
+Feel free to edit and distribute this template as you like.<br>
 See [LICENSE](LICENSE) for more information.

 ## Disclaimer ⚠️